 - Muscles, Ligaments, or Tendons Strain and Tear – cause leg pain, swelling and even the inability to use the muscle.
 Usually a physical examination by a doctor can be enough to diagnose a muscle strain or tear.
 You may need crutches or a brace to demobilize the area and give it time to heal.
 P.R.I.C.E. and NSAIDS are often recommended by doctors (Via WebMD).

 - Dislocated Hip and Leg Bones – Dislocation happens when a bone comes out of its joint.
 The damage or deformity may or may not be visibly apparent but the intense pain and inability to move is undeniable.
 Motor vehicle accidents are the most common cause of hip dislocations.
 An x-ray and MRI are usually given to determine the extent of the bone dislocation and the damage to the surrounding soft tissue.
-Reduction, immobilization, surgery and rehabilitation are all treatment options that an orthopedist may recommend (Via Mayo Clinic).
+Reduction, immobilization, surgery and rehabilitation are all treatment options that an orthopedist may recommend (Via Cleveland Clinic).

 - Broken Leg Bones – The legs contain the longest bones in the human body: femur, tibia and fibula.
 A leg bone can snap into two clean pieces or shatter completely (comminuted).
 The bone may or may not stick out of the skin (open).
 The more complicated the leg fracture, the more time it will take to heal.
 X-rays are usually used to diagnose a broken bone but stress fractures are more difficult to diagnose (Via WebMD).
 Treatment begins the same as discussed above for dislocation, then a splint, pins, wires or rods and a cast are used to hold the bones stationary while they heal.
 At the minimum, 6-8 weeks will be needed for you to heal.